run-llama/llama_index/docs/guides/tutorials/fullstack_app_guide.md

 import os
-from multiprocessing import Lock from multiprocessing.managers import BaseManager from llama_index import SimpleDirectoryReader, GPTSimpleVectorIndex, Document
+from multiprocessing import Lock from multiprocessing.managers import BaseManager from llama_index import SimpleDirectoryReader, GPTVectorStoreIndex, Document

 # NOTE: for local testing only, do NOT deploy with your key hardcoded
 os.environ['OPENAI_API_KEY'] = "your key here"